San Diego Wellness Center Logo Blue

 StageTherapist FocusExample Technique

-Integrating Motivational Interviewing into Treatment
+Integrating Motivational Interviewing into Addiction Treatment

 During Medical Detox